Higher Derivative Sigma Models: Discussion and conclusions

-Perhaps the most interesting case was that of the fundamental coupling $f$ of the HD SU(N) nonlinear sigma model, which does not run at any energy, despite the previously reported running {using methods following the cutoff dependence.} This is because the renormalization of this parameter comes entirely from the tadpole diagram which does not lead to physical running.
+In other cases, the running of the couplings depends on whether the amplitude is studied at low energy or high energy.
 The basic coupling $g$ of the HD U(1) nonlinear sigma model does not run at low energy but does at high energy.
 In contrast, the coupling $\lambda$ of the HD linear sigma model runs at low energy but not at high energy.
 Various other couplings have patterns which differ from results reported in the literature.
+Effective field theory methods are useful in understanding these patterns.